Norse settlement of North America: Historiography

-For centuries, it remained unclear whether the Icelandic stories represented real voyages by the Norse to North America.
-Although the idea of Norse voyages to, and a colony in, North America was discussed by Swiss scholar Paul Henri Mallet in his book Northern Antiquities (English translation 1770), the sagas first gained widespread attention in 1837 when the Danish antiquarian Carl Christian Rafn revived the idea of a Viking presence in North America.
+For centuries, it remained unclear whether the Icelandic sagas represented real voyages by the Norse to North America.
+Although the idea of Norse voyages to, and a colony in, North America was discussed by the Swiss scholar Paul Henri Mallet in his book Northern Antiquities (English translation 1770), the sagas first gained widespread attention in 1837 when the Danish antiquarian Carl Christian Rafn revived the idea of a Viking presence in North America.
 North America, by the name Winland, first appeared in written sources in a work by Adam of Bremen from approximately 1075.
-The most important works about North America and the early Norse activities there, namely the Sagas of Icelanders, were recorded in the 13th and 14th centuries.
-In 1420, some Inuit captives and their kayaks were taken to Scandinavia.
+The most important works about North America and the early Norse activities there, namely the sagas of Icelanders, were recorded in the 13th and 14th centuries.
 The Norse sites were depicted in the Skálholt Map, made by an Icelandic teacher in 1570 and depicting part of northeastern North America and mentioning Helluland, Markland and Vinland.